Harini-Dasari/Harini-Dasari/README.md

 <br>

-<p>I am a passionate developer who loves building web applications and AI tools that solve real-world problems.
+<p>I am a passionate developer dedicated to building web applications and AI tools that solve real-world problems.
 I am currently pursuing my 4th year of B.Tech in Computer Science and Engineering at <b>RGUKT RK Valley</b>.</p>
-<p>I enjoy working on the complete process of creating an application—from designing what users see, to building the database and adding smart AI features.
-I love turning ideas into fully working products!</p>
+<p>My expertise covers the complete process of creating an application—from designing user interfaces, to building databases and integrating smart AI features.
+I am driven by the goal of turning ideas into fully working products.</p>

 ---